piskvorky/sqlitedict/README.txt

   same thread.`

-Concurrent requests are still serialized internally, so this "multithreaded support" **doesn't** give you any performance benefit.
+Concurrent requests are still serialized internally, so this "multithreaded support" **doesn't** give you any performance benefits.
 It is a work-around for sqlite limitations in Python.

 Installation
 ------------